DevShrekOps/aws-org-tf-demo/capabilities/org/README.md

 # org

-Terraform modules for creating an organization in us-east-1 of each stage's management account.
+Terraform configs for creating an organization in us-east-1 of each stage's management account.
 Includes an account factory for creating new member accounts in the org.

 ## Directories